popolo-project/popolo-engine/README.md

 Popolo is a [Ruby on Rails engine](http://guides.rubyonrails.org/engines.html) that provides additional functionality to a [Ruby on Rails](http://rubyonrails.org/) application, so that developers can focus on what's special about the governments they want to monitor, instead of re-implementing features commonly found in open government websites.
 The core Popolo engine provides basic models, controllers and views for the objects found in all open government websites – people, organizations and the relationships between the two.
 Other engines provide additional functionality.

 In addition to being a Rails engine, Popolo is also a [data specification](http://popoloproject.com/specs/).
+This engine is up-to-date with its 2014-02-10 version.

 ## Getting Started